 Every year on my birthday, I assign myself a challenge.
 It’s very much like a New Year’s Resolution, except it’s in June, because birthdays seem more like the beginning of a new chapter for me.
 Just a little tradition of my own.

 Sometimes the challenge to add something to my life.
 When I turned 25, I committed to practicing yoga every day, even if it was just for fifteen minutes.
 Other birthdays have been about abstinence (for my 28th, I forwent high fructose corn syrup, a task that turned out to be shockingly difficult, and led me to this day to carefully inspect nutrition labels).
-For 30, I decided to give up alcohol.
+This year, I decided to give up alcohol.

 It’s been just over two months since the milestone birthday, and I must admit to feeling great!
 I was never a boozehound, but eliminating it entirely from my diet has certainly had great effects (if nothing else, my skin has never looked better!).